CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --db-page-size=SIZE

-	The **--db-page-size** option specifies the size of the database page; the minimum value is 4K and the maximum value is **16K** (default).
+	This option specifies the size of the database page; the minimum value is 4K and the maximum value is **16K** (default).
 K stands for kilobytes (KB).

 	The value of page size is one of the followings: 4K, 8K, or 16K.
 If a value between 4K and 16K is specified, system rounds up the number.
 If a value greater than 16K or less than 4K, the specified number is used.